AlexJReid/blog/content/posts/local-api/index.md

 ![Service topology](service-topology.png)

 Services within the mesh are accessed from the outside via an _ingress gateway_ also shown here.
 This is where the above `curl` commands are issued.
 It is the entry point into the environment.
+The ingress gateway is configured to accept ingress into the `message` service, but not `transform`.
+Requests to `transform` can only originate within the mesh.

 The test environment uses Nomad to schedule the services running as Docker containers, but this is irrelevant really.
-The same would apply if it were AWS ECS, Kubernetes or VMs.
+The service instances would look the same if they were running on AWS ECS, Kubernetes, VMs... or a development machine, as we will soon see.

 ![Consul services](consul-services.png)